American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 It is usually quoted as a percentage rise “per annum.”
 So, for example, if the CPI inflation rate is 2% per annum, that means that consumer prices are, on average, rising by 2% every year.
 The CPI inflation rate is used to determine Social Security benefit increases, and is typically the reference rate for inflation-protected investments such as indexed government bonds and inflation swaps, which people can use to protect their savings against inflation.

 Both CPI and PCE inflation rates have two versions: the so-called “headline” rate, which is the one you will see in the press, and the “core” rate, which strips out some consumer goods and services whose prices tend to move around a lot, such as gasoline.
-The main job of the Federal Reserve—the U.S. central bank—is to keep inflation at around a 2% per year target, measured in terms of core PCE.
+One part of the Federal Reserve’s dual mandate is price stability.
+Price stability means that inflation remains low and stable over the long term.3 The U.S. Federal Reserve has targeted an inflation rate of 2% as measured by the Personal Consumption Expenditures (PCE) Price Index.4

 Other types of inflation rates that you may see quoted in the news include: